PicoMLX/PicoAIProxy/README.md

 #### Guidelines and behavior

 By default, the rate limiter is off.
 To activate, set `enableRateLimiter` to 1.

+When passthrough is enabled (`allowKeyPassthrough=1`) unauthenticated requests can still be proxied without rate-limited identity records.

 The rate limiter counts requests and doesn't distinguish between different models or LLM providers.
 It's primarily a safeguard against abusive traffic.